 Magnesium is the best!
 Magnesium is involved in over 300 chemical reactions in the body.
 In this article we will discuss what magnesium is and the best time to take magnesium.
-We will discuss the best magnesium for sleep.
+In this article, we will discuss the best magnesium for sleep and anxiety.

 Magnesium is a mineral that is involved in so many body processes.
 The parts of the brain which are the pituitary and the hypothalamus need magnesium to function.
 The best time to take magnesium depends on what you are taking it for.